 Sporting the Superman logo on the hood of his car, Jimmie Johnson made a superhero-like late charge at Sunday’s Auto Club 400, taking the checkered flag at California and notching his second victory of the young Sprint Cup season.
+But in the first NASCAR Power Rankings of the 2016 season, it’s Kevin Harvick that leads the way, and not Jimmie Johnson.

 Kevin Harvick – who led a race-high 142 laps – finished as the runner-up, while Denny Hamlin was third, Joey Logano finished fourth and Ricky Stenhouse Jr. landed in fifth.